-I am very proud to be the co-founder and President of SeaLegacy.
-Through visual storytelling, we engage millions of people every day in a dialogue about the threats and the solutions facing our planet’s largest ecosystem.
+I am proud to be the co-founder and President of SeaLegacy.
+We utilize the power of visual storytelling to engage millions of people every day in a dialogue about the threats and the solutions facing our planet’s largest ecosystem.

-“Enoughness” is a word I came across on my travels when I met people that despite lacking material wealth, were immensely happy and felt like they have “enough”.
+‘Enoughness’ is a word I came across on my travels when I met people that – despite lacking material wealth- were immensely happy and felt like they had enough.

 Start with something small

 Become as much of a vegetarian as you can.
 Eat local, eat plant-based, eat organic.
 Yes, sometimes avoiding meat is difficult, but choosing less meat, will do a lot to stave deforestation and climate change.